whadafunk/pines/alpine_ovpn/docs/openvpn_config.md

 ## Overview

-When dealing with openvpn you need to think of the various peer roles which can be server, client and peer.
+When dealing with openvpn, first thing you need to think of, are the various modes in which you can run it, which can be server, client and peer.
-Traditionally OpenVPN was running only in peer mode for site2site tunnels, but later versions added the server mode, which basically means that one openvpn process,
-can accept multiple connections from clients.
+Traditionally OpenVPN was running only in peer mode for site2site tunnels, but later versions added the server mode, which basically means that one openvpn process, can accept multiple connections from clients, and has some possibilities to manage those clients (ip assignment, authentication, routing, pushing other config options).
 This is legitimate because there can be multiple sessions on a destination port, as long as the source is different.
 There is a config parameter called mode which sets mode to server or p2p. *I think (not sure) that p2p works for both client and peer roles.*
 Also very important to think about the topology, which basically states how the local tun interface will be configured; this topology can also be pushed by the server,
 but is usually included in the server directive together with ifconfig and ifconfig-pool.